What is Universal Credit?

 Who can apply?

 Post codes served by the Ilkeston and Long Eaton Job Centres within Erewash offer a Full Digital Universal Credit Service.
-If your postcode begins DE21 4, DE21 5 or DE21 7 you should still apply for Housing Benefit until July 2018 and DE56 4 until June 2018.
-All other new applications from 10th May 2017 should be for Universal Credit instead of Housing Benefit unless they fall into one of the exempt categories:
+All new applications should be for Universal Credit instead of Housing Benefit unless they fall into one of the exempt categories:

 - those with 3 or more children